 Price Increases by Retail Price Index (RPI)

 Under Ofcom rules, providers are allowed to increase their prices along with the rate of inflation during the course of your contract.
 This is measured by the Retail Price Index (RPI), which is released by the government.
 Although these types price hike do not entitle you to leave your contract without any penalties, these increases are usually only by a few pennies.

-You might find that you are getting charged more than what you think you should be paying on your broadband deal.
+You might find that you are getting charged more than what you think you should be paying for your internet.
 This could happen if you are going above your data allowances each month, so if you are regularly downloading large files, or watching a lot of movies, it could be worth switching to a broadband deal that includes unlimited downloads.
-Fortunately, most of the available packages these days include unlimited data, so consider switching providers to get the best broadband deal for you.
+Fortunately, most of the available packages these days include unlimited data, so consider switching providers to get the best deal for you.